This tutorial will have you deploying a Ruby app in minutes.

 HTTPS_PROXY environment variables in your local development environment before running the

-In this step, you will prepare a simple application that can be deployed.
+In this step, you will prepare a sample application that’s ready to be deployed to Heroku.

 To clone the sample application so that you have a local version of the code that you can then deploy to Heroku, execute the following commands in your local command shell or terminal:

 You now have a functioning git repository that contains a simple application as well as a

 Gemfile file, which is used by Ruby’s dependency manager, bundler.

 In this step you will deploy the app to Heroku.

 Create an app on Heroku, which prepares Heroku to receive your source code.

 $ heroku create Creating polar-inlet-4930... done, stack is cedar-14 http://polar-inlet-4930.herokuapp.com/ | https://git.heroku.com/polar-inlet-4930.git Git remote heroku added